Die Schlacht um Miggershausen: Background

-Nazi Propaganda
+Nazi propaganda

-When Hitler became Chancellor in January 1933 the Nazi Party embarked on a 5-week political campaign aimed at increasing the Nazi party's supporters before the March elections which included using the radio to broadcast their propaganda daily, and also reducing the airtime of its coalition partner the German National Peoples Party.
-In March 1933 the Ministry of public enlightenment and propaganda was formed with Joseph Goebbels as its head and upon the creation of his ministry he immediately took control of the National Broadcasting Company making him and other key Nazi officials in charge of all radio broadcasts.
+When Hitler became Chancellor in January 1933, the Nazi Party embarked on a 5-week political campaign aimed at increasing the Nazi party's supporters before the March elections.
+This included using the radio to broadcast their propaganda daily, and also reducing the airtime of its coalition partner the German National Peoples Party.
+In March 1933, the Ministry of Public Enlightenment and Propaganda was formed with Joseph Goebbels as its head.
+Upon the creation of his ministry, he immediately took control of the National Broadcasting Company, making him and other key Nazi officials in charge of all radio broadcasts.
 Goebbels knew what an effective platform radio broadcasting could be in distributing Nazi propaganda and so a people's receiver; knows as the volksempfanger, was put into production as soon as the Nazi's assumed power.
 Goebbels pushed manufacturers to dramatically increase the production of the People's Radio even making sure small and cheaper versions of this radio were made so everyone in Germany could have one in their own home.
 Goebbels also pressed for volksempfangers to be in all public places making these broadcasts even more accessible.
-Goebbels insisted on hiring local ‘’wireless wardens’’ so the public could be warned of any important future broadcasts.
+Goebbels insisted on hiring local "wireless wardens" so the public could be warned of any important future broadcasts.

-By using the radio as a propaganda tool the Nazi Party did succeed in gaining more votes which is not surprising as from 1933 onwards it would have been heavily biased towards the Nazi Party’s views.
-Anti-Semitic propaganda began airing as soon as the Nazi’s took control of broadcasting but it wasn’t the party’s main focus although Anti-Semitic broadcasts did start to increase for a while after the Nuremberg Laws were put into place in 1935 which meant Jews were no longer allowed to be German citizens and were also prohibited from marrying or having a sexual relationship with non-Jews.
+By using the radio as a propaganda tool, the Nazi Party did succeed in gaining more votes which is not surprising as from 1933 onwards it would have been heavily biased towards the Nazi Party's views.
+Anti-Semitic propaganda began airing as soon as the Nazi's took control of broadcasting but it was not the party's main focus although Anti-Semitic broadcasts did start to increase for a while after the Nuremberg Laws were put into place in 1935 which meant Jews were no longer allowed to be German citizens and were also prohibited from marrying or having a sexual relationship with non-Jews.
 Anti-Semitic propaganda died down over the next two years until a German diplomat was killed by a man named Herschel Gryszpan, who happened to be Jewish.
 From the beginning of 1939, Anti-Semitic messages were constantly broadcast with the aim of spreading the message that there was a very real and dangerous Jewish conspiracy against the German people.
-It is important to note that Nazi propaganda was only ever really successful if its audience already inclined to agree with the propaganda message.
+Nazi propaganda was only successful if its audience already inclined to agree with the propaganda message.